epage/rfcs/text/0000-split-home.md

 Windows: [Roaming app data is no longer supported on Windows 11](https://learn.microsoft.com/en-us/windows/apps/design/app-settings/store-and-retrieve-app-data#roaming-data).
 We'll still use these paths to communicate intent to Windows to be future compatible.

-macOS: This favors XDG over the platform-specific application directories to be more consistent with other CLI developer tooling.
+macOS: This currently favors XDG over the platform-specific application directories to be more consistent with other CLI developer tooling.
 The platform-specific application directories can always be emulated by setting the appropriate environment variables.
+The final decision will be left to the relevant RFC

+Open questions
+- The paths for macOS
+- Local vs roaming on Windows
+- Should the higher-precedence-with-presence check be used for `cargo_home` or platform-specific paths?
+- How do we want to handle the fact that rustup proxies set `CARGO_HOME`?
+When we get to the state when users aren't explicitly setting more specific variables, rustup's `CARGO_HOME` will win out

+## Automated migration

+Add a `rustup` subcommand to migrate people to this

+## Compat symlinks

+Have rustup manage symlinks when installing older toolchains

 ## Cargo CLI for reading the values